shanshan0000/lundecpp/Readme.md

 you could also
 ask questions in the WeChat group.

+> Why Gitee Issue?
+Because it's simply more **professional**, and better in every sense.

 In Gitee Issue and the WeChat group, questions will be answered selectively.

 Questions won't be answered if: